raquo/scala-dom-types/README.md

 * `for` attribute and `htmlFor` property are available as reflected attribute `forId` for consistency and to avoid Scala reserved word
 * `id` reflected attribute is renamed to `idAttr`, `max` attribute to `maxAttr`, `min` to `minAttr`, and `step` to `stepAttr` to free up good names for end user code
 * `offset` and `result` SVG attributes renamed to `offsetAttr` and `resultAttr` respectively to free up good names for end user code
+* `loading` reflected HTML attribute renamed to `loadingAttr` to avoid using a good name
 * `style` attribute is renamed to `styleAttr` to let you implement a custom `style` attribute if you want.
 * `content` attribute is renamed to `contentAttr` to avoid conflict with `content` CSS property
 * `form` attribute is renamed to `formId` to avoid conflict with `form` tag